 Like any machine learning algorithm, semantic segmentation models can be subject to bias, reflecting the biases in the training data.

 This can lead to discriminatory or unfair results, by favoring certain groups or marginalizing others.
-It is crucial to implement techniques to mitigate bias and to ensure transparency and fairness in the design and use of these models.
+It is key to implement techniques to mitigate bias and to ensure transparency and fairness in the design and use of these models.

 Accountability and automated decision making